Gigabit Ethernet

 In computer networking, Gigabit Ethernet (GbE or 1 GigE) is the term applied to transmitting Ethernet frames at a rate of a gigabit per second.
 The most popular variant, 1000BASE-T, is defined by the IEEE 802.3ab standard.
 It came into use in 1999, and has replaced Fast Ethernet in wired local networks due to its considerable speed improvement over Fast Ethernet, as well as its use of cables and equipment that are widely available, economical, and similar to previous standards.
+The first standard for faster 10 Gigabit Ethernet was approved in 2002.